daniel-aguilar/daniel-aguilar.github.io/_posts/2017-01-15-internationalization-i18n-with-yii-2.md

 ---
-title: "Internationalization (i18n) with Yii 2"
+title: Internationalization (i18n) with Yii 2
-categories: guides
-tags: [php, yii2, i18n]
 ---

 Yii 2 provides a very intuitive way to translate your web application,